submariner-io/submariner-website/src/content/quickstart/kind/_index.md

 ## KIND

 [KIND](https://github.com/kubernetes-sigs/kind) is a tool to run local Kubernetes clusters inside Docker container nodes.
-Please note that docker must be installed and running on your computer.
+Please note that Docker must be installed and running on your computer.

 Submariner provides (via [Shipyard](https://github.com/submariner-io/shipyard)) scripts that deploy 3 Kubernetes clusters locally - 1 broker and 2 data clusters with the Submariner dataplane components deployed on all the clusters.